spacelift-io/user-documentation/docs/concepts/configuration/context.md

 ## Management

 Managing a context is quite straightforward - you can [create](context.md#creating), [edit](context.md#editing), [attach, detach](context.md#attaching-and-detaching) and [delete](context.md#deleting) it.
-The below paragraphs will focus on doing that through the web GUI but doing it programmatically using [our Terraform provider](../../vendors/terraform/terraform-provider.md) is an attractive alternative.
+The below paragraphs will focus on doing that through the web GUI but doing it programmatically using [our OpenTofu/Terraform provider](../../vendors/terraform/terraform-provider.md) is an attractive alternative.

 ### Creating